Panda4817/Job-Search-CLI/README.md

 Usage: search [OPTIONS] KEYWORD

 This script scrapes data from indeed to find entry level programming jobs.
-Enter keyword or list of comma seperated keywords e.g. software,developer The script will produce a score for any extra words that are provided.
+Enter keyword or list of comma separated keywords e.g. software,developer The script will produce a score for any extra words that are provided.
 The score is higher if more words are found in the description.
-The scrape will also provide list of urls for entry level jobs.
+The scrape will also provide list of urls for each matching job listing.

 Options:
 - -l, --location TEXT  Your job search location with 25 mile radius (more than